VedKhairnar24/Resume-Builder-/PRD- Innovative.md

 **Key Messages:**

-- "The honest resume builder" (vs. hidden fees)
+- "The honest GrowZen" (vs. hidden fees)
 - "AI that actually understands you" (vs. generic templates)
 - "Not just a resume—a career plan" (vs. one-time tool)
 - "Designed to beat the bots" (ATS optimization focus)